NaiyanJones/naiyanjones.github.io/_posts/2026-07-25-career-shift-updating-website.md

 header:
   teaser: "/assets/images/key-insights-report.png"
 ---
-It has been about a year since I properly updated this website.
+It has been about a year and a bit since I properly updated this website.

-A lot has changed professionally.
+A lot has changed since then!
 I have moved from government research and official statistics into customer research at the Royal Institution of Chartered Surveyors, more commonly known as RICS.
 It is not a career change; I would call it more of a shift.

 Before joining RICS, I worked on the Gambling Survey for Great Britain at the Gambling Commission.
 Prior to that, I spent several years at the Office for National Statistics, working on major economic surveys and operations.